ncoghlan/misc/notes/python3/questions_and_answers.rst

   Python 3 <http://python3porting.com/>`__
 * Linux distributions aiming to make Python 2 an optional download and have only Python 3 installed by default
-* commercial Python redistributors ensuring that Python 3 was included as one of their supported offerings
+* commercial Python redistributors and public cloud providers ensuring that Python 3 was included as one of their supported offerings
 * customers approaching operating system vendors and asking for assistance in migrating large proprietary code bases from Python 2 to Python 3
 * more constrained plugin ecosystems that use an embedded Python interpreter